Last Updated on November 18, 2024 by Alice Benny

 Okra plants are easy to grow and great for beginner gardeners.
-If you have an area that gets lots of sun, start growing okra.
+If you have an area that gets lots of sun and live in a warm climate, start growing okra.
 It’s a warm season vegetable that will flourish.

-In addition to being simple to grow, okra doesn’t take up a lot of room in the garden.
+In addition to being hardy and simple to grow, it doesn’t take up a lot of garden space.
 It grows tall, up to 5 – 6 feet, but it doesn’t spread out.
-Therefore, because it’s tall, lean and grows upward, you can maximize the space you have.
+It’s lean and grows upward, which means you can maximize your space.
 The stalks are tough and sturdy and produce lots of pods per plant.

 Okra plants are hardy.
-You can grow okra in pots, containers, in a garden bed, or right in the ground.
+You can plant them in pots, containers, a garden bed, or right in the ground.

-Use this okra planting guide to learn how to grow okra from seed, what soil to use, feeding, how much to water okra, harvesting okra, and other tips to ensure you grow lots of okra pods.
+Use this planting guide to learn how to grow okra from seed or transplant from a start, what soil to use, feeding, how much to water, harvesting, and other tips to ensure you grow lots of pods.

-Once those okra pods start growing, they grow quickly.
+Once the pods start growing, they grow quickly.
 You’ll want to be out every other day to harvest them.

 Okra is an annual.
 Okra grows the best in hardiness zones 6 – 11.
 You can grow okra in zone 5 but will need to take greater care with the plants.
 It does especially well in the south in growing zone 7 and zone 8.
 In zones 9, 10, and 11, watch for early consistent temperatures over 100 degrees which can stunt growth if they aren’t watered enough.